 From that time Jesus began to preach and to say, “Repent, for the kingdom of heaven is at hand.”
 (Matthew 4:17)

 The two witnesses will proclaim: “Repent, for the Kingdom of Heaven is at hand.”

 All who repent and are baptized will be spared when the Lord returns.
 Those who refuse and rebel against the Lord and His witnesses will have their place in the everlasting fire.
 Make no mistake about this: Hell is as real as Heaven; there is a Hell and there is a Heaven.
 Those who are dragged down into Hell when they die will scream in terror and agony, but to no avail.
 They have rejected God’s witnesses and now it is too late.

 But the Lord’s flock will be blessed with every delight.
 They shall sing and dance in the height of Zion.

-And it shall be said in that day, Lo, this is our God; we have waited for him, and he will save us: this is the Lord; we have waited for him, we will be glad and rejoice in his salvation.
+And it will be said in that day: “Behold, this is our God; we have waited for Him, and He will save us.
+This is the LORD; we have waited for Him; we will be glad and rejoice in His salvation.”
 (Isaiah 25:9)

 Come, Lord Jesus.
 Amen.